comapi/comapi-sdk-js/docs/websocketEvents.md

 # Events

-Realtime events are delivered to the sdk via a websocket.
+Realtime events are delivered to the SDK via a web-socket.
 These events can be subscribed to via the following methods ...

 ### Subscribe to an event
 ```javascript